tudborg/beb/README.md

 Clone this repo and symlink the `beb.sh` to somewhere on your `$PATH` so that it will be callable with the command `beb`.
-Validate the install by simply running `beb` and should should get something like:
+Validate the install by simply running `beb` and you should see something like:
 ```
 $ beb
 Usage: